SAP/project-kb/README.md

 ### Installing the `kaybee` tool

-There is nothing to install actually, just download the binary compatible with your operating system, make sure it has execution permissions if applicable, and then run it.
+There is nothing to install actually, just [download a binary](releases) compatible with your operating system, make sure it has execution permissions if applicable, and then run it.